mbardoe/CS570-ClassNotes/Class_Notes/Day_06.md

 * Describe ways that encapsulation is helpful in writing robot code.
 * Give an example of polymorphism in the robot code that we wrote today.

+### Next Steps

+#### Test your ROMI code

+Get a partner and a ROMI and see if you can get a ROMI to move.

+**Show me your robot moving before you leave class today.**

+#### Refactor the Drivetrain

+While it is nice that the drivetrain is all within the robot.py file, it would be better if the drivetrain was in its own file.
+This will allow us to do more interesting things with the robot later.

+So create a new file called ```drivetrain.py``` and move the drivetrain code into that file.

+Then in the ```robot.py``` file import the drivetrain class and create an instance of the drivetrain class in the ```robotInit``` method.

+**Show me your code before you leave class today.**